PasinduLakshan99/airline-reservation-system/README.md

 In admin side we added CRUD operations to all tables mentioned above.
 CRUD operations of reservations table is responsibility of client side.

+contact : kumudu.20@cse.mrt.ac.lk or pasinduf.20@cse.mrt.ac.lk for anything regarding to this